pfreixes/pfreixes.github.io/_posts/2016-04-02-Dependency-Injection-Libraries-Why-WhyNot-Python.md

     main()
 {% endhighlight python %}

-As we can see the readability of the code decrease because of the use of a isolated factory behind the *mylogger* function.
-Imagine a situation where the factory decorated by the dependency maps is placed too far away, the code will become even harder to read than now.
+As we can see the readability of the code decrease because of the use of an isolated factory behind the *mylogger* function.
+Imagine a situation where the factory decorated by the dependency maps is placed very far away, the code will become even harder to read than now.

 To try to figure out this problem, we will couple the configuration and the factory of create a new *Logger* instance into the *main* method.
 Luckly we have the
 *register* method to inject the dependency programatically in execution time, it will help us to create the proper factory method being aware of the option